xaur/decred-news/journal-template.md

 Welcome to new first time contributors with code merged to master: {list people who made meaningful commits merged in master branches, ordered by repo importance, format as: username ([repo](link to user's commits))}

-Congratulations to [active contributors](https://decred.org/contributors/) listed on decred.org:
+Congratulations to new [contributors](https://decred.org/contributors/) listed on decred.org:

 - {name, sort names alphabetically} ({nickname}, {title or domain})

 {welcome new corporate contractors with short intros, if any}

-The following people were removed from the list of [active contributors](https://decred.org/contributors/): {...} Thank you for all the good work and don't hesitate to drop by! { rotate/improve the thank you + inviting message if possible }

 {updates from existing contractors}